Sagar-Pant-2k2/imageSteganography/README.md

 # imageSteganography Project

-i recently learnt about,i found it really interesting so i tried to implement it
+i recently learnt about steganography,i found it really interesting so i tried to implement it.

 # LSB Steganography